aws-samples/acmpca-hierarchy-build/README.md

 ### Root CA

 1. Create the Root CA stack
+    - Open the CloudFormation console
+    - Click "Create stack" and select "With new resources (standard)"
+    - Select "Upload a template file"
+    - Click "Choose file"
-   - CloudFormation template: `acm-pca-root-ca.yaml`
+    - Upload CloudFormation template: `acm-pca-root-ca.yaml`
+    - Click "Next"
+    - Enter the stack details and note the following:
       - CaChainS3BucketName: S3 Bucket to be created for CloudFormation to hold the CA Chain and Template snippet
       - CaValidityValue and CaValidityType: How long the CA is valid for; Recommend to use a long period for the Root CA; default is 10 YEARS
       - CrlCname: CRL Canonical Name (Cname) to the CRL hosting S3 bucket (a globally unique name), e.g., crl.pca.example.int
       - CrlPrivateZoneId: Zone ID of the Private Hosted Zone where CrlCname is hosted
+    - Click "Next"
+    - Select and IAM role if required
+    - Click "Next"
+    - Confirm
+      - "I acknowledge that AWS CloudFormation might create IAM resources."
+    - Click "Create stack"
 2. Wait until the stack creation is complete
 3. From the Resources tab, note down  `<root-ca-arn>` from the "Physical ID" column of the "RootCa" row, and use it to certify first level Subordinate CAs
 4. Verify the Root CA: `bin/acm-pca-listPcas Type Status CertificateAuthorityConfiguration.Subject.CommonName`